spatocode/capperhub/README.md

 [] Handle email and phone verification on signup

-[] Handle email and phone on change
+[] Handle email and phone verification on change

 [] Make sure the datetime in DB are timezone aware